keyboardio/Kaleidoscope/docs/UPGRADING.md

 ## Deprecated APIs and their replacements

-### Transition to linear indexing

-Row/col based indexing was replaced by linear indexing throughout the whole firmware.
-A compatibility layer of functions was introduced that allows the firmware to remain backwards compatible, however, these functions are deprecated and will be removed in future versions of the firmware.

-Also a new version of the onKeyswitchEvent-handler has been introduced.
-The old version is deprecated, and will be removed after **2020-03-15**.

 ### Source code and namespace rearrangement

 With the move towards a monorepo-based source, some headers have moved to a new location, and plenty of plugins moved to a new namespace (`kaleidoscope::plugin`).
 This means that the old headers, and some old names are deprecated.
 The old names no longer work.